Jeff Koons is putting a new shine on the Ashmolean

 In recent years, Koons has scaled back his workforce, favouring computer-aided design, which has only heightened his pathological creative perfectionism.
 His balloon sculptures are now engineered through CT scans and data analysis, which Koons can manage on a micro scale, explaining he ‘can be responsible for every thousandth of a millimetre’.

 In his Antiquity series (2009 onwards) Koons collages hyperrealists fusion of culture overlaid with liberal mark making and Ben-Day Dots.
 Antiquity 2 (Dots) sees a scantily clad Gretchen Mol playing Bettie Page and riding a dolphin.
 ‘It’s a representation of a desire and our biology, genes and DNA,’ he says of the series.
-But with their cut-and-paste classical sculptures, assortments of bodies and anonymous fleshy lumps, these feel more like a collision of Hustler magazine, a trip to the Pantheon and a mixed grill.
+But with their cut-and-paste classical sculptures, assortments of bodies and anonymous fleshy lumps, these feel more like a collision of Hustler magazine and a trip to the Pantheon.
 Elsewhere, his Gazing Ball series (2012) has steel cobalt baubles hijack the most celebrated paintings and sculptures in history – posed on the shoulder of the burly Belvedere Torso, and perched on the deck of The Raft of Medusa.

 Perhaps Koons’ work is more at home at the venerable Ashmolean than at first glance.
 The historical treasures in this building are part of antiquity’s bloodstream, and antiquity in turn flows in Koons.
 ‘I had no idea about the power of art until my first art history lesson in college.
 Art so effortlessly connects you with all the human disciplines,’ adds the artist.
 ‘It’s about the removal of judgement.
 Art is not about high art – you don’t have to bring anything to it apart from who you are.’